EricZinda/Perplexity/backlog.md

 Remaining work to be shown in the tutorial:

 - Support for prepositions
-  - show declaring verbs that understand prepositions (and other event decorations)
+  - show declaring verbs that understand prepositions